 Do you often end up running around frantically to get your home clean and holiday ready?
 If so, you are far from alone.
 The days leading up to the holidays have a happy knack of sneaking up on you, when you are least prepared.
 Don’t they?

 Nonetheless, being short of time to spruce up your home is not a good enough excuse to avoid doing it properly.
 If you believe that you can get away with dusting your shelves, doing a quick wipe to remove dirt or pushing your clutter under the sofa, I’m gonna need you to rethink your strategy.

 How To Reduce Holiday Cleaning Stress

-So, today I’m going to share with you 6 tips to reduce holiday cleaning stress so you can get your home prepared with the smallest amount of effort.
+So, today I’m going to share with you 6 tips to reduce holiday cleaning stress so you can get your home prepared before guests arrive with the smallest amount of effort.
 After reading, getting ready will be less stressful and you can finally get into the holiday spirit.

 1. Declutter Home Before Decorating Home